 The Arthur M. Sackler Museum is the newest of the trio, opening in 1985.
 It’s dedicated to Asian, Indian, Islamic, and Byzantine art.
 Highlights include beautiful Greek vases, carved jade from India, and a limestone Buddha.

 5. Harvard Museum of Natural History

 The Harvard Museum of Natural History is every bit as thrilling as its counterparts in London and New York City.
-It's popular too, welcoming over a quarter million visitors annually.
-Though it's surrounded by historic buildings, the museum only opened in 1998.
+It’s a popular attraction in Cambridge too, welcoming over a quarter million visitors annually.
+Though it’s surrounded by historic buildings, the museum only opened in 1998.

 The museum highlights three far older Harvard research collections: the Museum of Comparative Zoology, the Herbaria and Botanical Museum, and the Mineralogical and Geological Museum.
 You can find dinosaur skeletons, a massive whale skeleton, and the world’s largest turtle shell.

 But the most fascinating part of the natural history museum are drawn from the Botanical Museum.
 The world famous Ware Collection of Blaschka Glass Models of Plants is simply beautiful.